zackify/gutenblock/README.md

 * Inspector tools for repeat actions (adding multiple items recursively, ex: tabs with products in each)
 * Automatic i18n

+* Handling the `save` method

+Currently, we don't use wordpress to render blocks, so we don't use this.
+But I will be working to make this part better if needed.

 # Usage